intel/ai-reference-models/docs/image_recognition/tensorflow_serving/Tutorial.md

 Tuning TensorFlow Serving to take full advantage of your hardware for image recognition deep learning inference involves:
 1. Working through this tutorial to set up servable versions of the well-known [ResNet50](https://arxiv.org/pdf/1512.03385.pdf) and [InceptionV3](https://arxiv.org/pdf/1512.00567v1.pdf) CNN models
 2. Running a TensorFlow Serving docker container configured for performance given your hardware resources
-3. Running a client script to measure latency and throughput
+3. Running a client script to measure online and batch inference performance
 4. Experimenting with the TensorFlow Serving settings on your own to further optimize for your model and use case

 ## Hands-on Tutorial - ResNet50 or InceptionV3